reematcs/RentDaddy/backend/pkg/handlers/documenso/README.md

   - `550 This domain is not associated with your account`
 - Try Forgot Password to force an email

-See `SMTP_README.md` for full troubleshooting flow.
+See [SMTP_README.md](./../../../internal/smtp/SMTP_README.md) for full troubleshooting flow. for full troubleshooting flow.

 ---